-This nutrition research information below is available from The University of Maryland website, Harvard and many other online Universities.
+Information below is available from The University of Maryland And Harvard.

 Note: Some of these Vitamins & Minerals below recommended by the university research paper are Synthetics.
 At lookingvibrant.com, We don't use chemicals, expedients or synthetic ingredients in our products.

 - Superoxide Dismutase